Nxssie/angular-node-sequelize/README.md

 ## Usage

 As it is a full stack application.
 We will have server-side usage and client-side usage.
-You can check each individually on the links provided.
+You can check each individually on the wiki provided.

-_1. Backend usage, please refer to the [Backend Documentation](https://github.com/Nxssie/angular-node-sequelize/tree/master/backend)._

-_2. Frontend usage, please refer to the [Frontend Documentation](https://github.com/Nxssie/angular-node-sequelize/tree/master/frontend)._
+_Please refer to the [Task Manager Wiki](https://github.com/Nxssie/angular-node-sequelize/wiki)._

 <!-- ROADMAP -->